algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 KatFancy uses a view model to mediate between `BrowseBreedsView` and its model, an array of `Breed`s, as well as to maintain loading state.
 This view model keeps the view simple and is highly unit-testable.

 KatFancy demonstrates two newer Swift features, `if let` [shorthand](https://github.com/apple/swift-evolution/blob/main/proposals/0345-if-let-shorthand.md) and `async`/`await` [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).
-KatFancy also leverages a new SwiftUI feature, `@Observable`.
+KatFancy also demonstrates two new SwiftUI features, `@Observable` and `#Preview`.

 Although the requirements only call for two screens, breed browsing and breed details, I chose to implement a settings screen to give the reviewer the option of choosing an alternate `URL` or `URLSession`.
 This screen is also home to the sort-order setting.